Frequently Asked Questions

 Are there teachers for this course?

-There will be at least one Clemson Extension Agent that will guide the course, possibly even two or three!
-The agent will be monitoring the course and checking in with the discussion forums to answer questions and to encourage conversation.
-This agent will serve as your “facilitator” and be your direct contact should you have any questions or problems.
-Other Clemson Extension Agents may be available during the course for questions and to take part in discussion.
-Please remember you can always contact your local Clemson Extension office.
+Two Clemson Extension Agents will guide the course.
+One works in the area of Horticulture and works in the area of Water Resources.
+The agents will be monitoring the course and checking in with the discussion forums to answer questions and to encourage conversation.
+These agents will serve as your “facilitators” and be your direct contact should you have any questions or problems.
+The statewide coordinator will also participate in discussions and send weekly communication regarding the course schedule.

 What if I need help during the course?